lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 # Challenges

+There are several challenges to overcome before the risks above can be addressed.

+Some are inherent in the underlying technology components of AI systems, others come from the way business is organized or the way key concepts are understood or not.

 ## Lack of concensus

-There are no wide concensus of 'fair' or 'ethical'.
+There are no concensus of *fair* or *ethical*.
+The understanding of these concepts vary according to culture, organization or even between any two people.

-It is very difficult to determine for certain that an AI system is behaving fair and thical because there are no universal, measurable measure for this.
+It is very difficult to determine for certain that an AI system is behaving fair and thical because there are no universal, measurable measures for *fairness* or *ethical*.

 ## Intellectual Property

+Assets may be protected from public view by companies or individuals owning intellectual property rights to them.

+### Data

 Business processes or even business objectives may be inellectual property belonging to private companyes are not disclosed openly.